Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    timestamps attached by different ingest sources such as audio and video.
 In addition, media timeline discontinuities must be avoided as much as possible in normal operation.
+Further, when using redundant ingest sources, ingested streams must be sample accurately synchronized.

    Fifth, in streaming workflows it is important
-   to have support for failovers of both the live sources
+   to have support for failovers of both the ingest sources
    and the media processing entities.
 This is important
    to avoid interruptions of 24/7 live services such
    as Internet television where components can fail.
    In practical deployments, multiple ingest sources
    and media processing entities are used.
 This requires
-   the multiple ingest sources and media processing entities to  work together in a redundant workflow where
+   that multiple ingest sources and media processing entities work together in a redundant workflow where
    some of the components might fail.

-   This document provides a specification for establishing these interoperability points.
+   This document provides the specification for establishing these interoperability points.
    The approaches are based on known standardized
-   technologies and have been tested and deployed
+   technologies that have been tested and deployed
    in several large scale streaming
    deployments.
 Two key workflows have been
    identified for which two different media
    ingest profiles will be detailed.

-   In a first workflow for profile 1, encoded media is ingested
+   In a first workflow for profile 1,
+   CMAF ingest, encoded media is ingested
-   downstream for further processing of the media.
+   downstream for further processing of the media in hte media processing entity.
    Examples of such media processing could be any
    media transformation such as packaging,
-   encrypting or transcoding the stream.
+   encrypting or transcoding the streams.
-   Other operations could include watermarking,
+   Other example operations include watermarking,
    content insertion and generating streaming manifests
    based on [[!MPEGDASH]] or HLS  [[!RFC8216]].
-What is typical
-   of these operations is that they actively inspect,
+   What is typical of these operations is that they actively inspect,
    or modify the media content and may
    generate new derived media content.
    In this workflow it is important
    to convey mediadata and metadata that
    assists such active media processing operations.
    This workflow type is addressed
-   in the first profile CMAF ingest.
+   in the first profile referred to as CMAF ingest.

    In the second workflow in profile 2,